Tharun-10Dragneel/Superspeed/README.md

 - Build preference learning algorithm
 - Improve regeneration with previous version context

-## Contributing

-This is a personal project for Phase 1 validation.
-After successful testing with initial users, it may be open-sourced.

 ## Privacy

 - All data stored **locally only** (SQLite database)